Tikar people: Origin

-Oral tradition states that the Tikar originated along the Nile River valley in present-day Sudan.
-For unknown reasons, possibly war or famine, they settled the Bamenda Plateau in Cameroon, where they built a kingdom.
-Upon arrival, they were viewed as "Sudanese conquerors," reshaping all of northern-central Cameroon, and became renowned in the region for their ironmaking skills.
-Professor and social anthropologist David Zeitlyn studied the Tikar origin theories of several historians, including Eldridge Mohammadou.
-Exploring those origin theories, Zeitlyn stated that "The main question at issue is the origin of the founders of the dynasties and the palace institutions of the different Tikar-speaking groups.
+Oral tradition asserts that the Tikar people originally inhabited the Nile River valley in present-day Sudan.
+Some sources further claim that the ancestors of the Tikar migrated from the Kingdom of Kush.
+For reasons that remain unclear—possibly war or famine—the Tikar settled in Cameroon, where they established several kingdoms throughout history.
+Upon their arrival, they were perceived as "Sudanese conquerors," transforming northern-central Cameroon and earning recognition for their ironmaking expertise.

+Professor and social anthropologist David Zeitlyn analyzed Tikar origin theories proposed by various historians, including Eldridge Mohammadou, who researched the history of central Cameroon and Tikar-speaking groups.
+Zeitlyn noted that "the main question at issue is the origin of the founders of the dynasties and the palace institutions of the different Tikar-speaking groups.
 How much credit is to be given to claims of Mbum origin?
 To answer this, a variety of evidence must be considered, including oral tradition and historical linguistics."
-While some argue that there's no evidence that the Tikar people ever lived along the Nile, others agree and maintain that there's also no evidence that the Tikar didn't.
-They cite oral tradition, as well as the uncertainty of Tikar origin as evidence, considering there isn't much debate about where ethnic groups originated, as a cause of further exploration.
+While some researchers argue there is no evidence that the Tikar ever lived along the Nile, others contend that there is also no evidence to disprove it.
+These opposing views, supported by oral traditions and the overall uncertainty of Tikar origins, underscore the need for further exploration.

+Eldridge Mohammadou hypothesized that Tikar kingdoms were established by invaders from the Bare-Chamba group, who overthrew local Mbum rulers in the 18th century.
+According to him, the term Tikar originally referred to the political and military elite of these invaders.
+Mohammadou also suggested that the Mbum were the region's original inhabitants and spread their culture and language through peaceful interactions and trade.
+However, Zeitlyn identified several issues with Mohammadou's arguments, including the lack of concrete evidence for Bare-Chamba invasions, confusion between groups with similar names, and insufficient consideration of oral traditions and linguistic evidence.

+Zeitlyn also questioned Mohammadou's claim that the Bamum history diverges significantly from that of Claude Tardits, who argued that the Bamum resulted from a gradual process of cultural and political integration rather than a sudden conquest.
+Zeitlyn compared Mohammadou's conclusions with those of Jean Hurault, who attributed regional change primarily to the influence of the Fulbe, rather than the Bare-Chamba.